lost-tty/lattice/docs/architecture.md

 ```

 Recommendation: Use Put/Delete for 90% of data.
 Add CRDT primitives only when needed (concurrent counters, lists) rather than a scripting language.

+## Open Questions

+### Permissions

+Write permissions are enforceable cryptographically:
+- Every entry is signed by author
+- Nodes verify signature before accepting
+- Manifest defines allowed writers: `/nodes/{pubkey}/role` = `writer` | `reader`
+- Entries from non-writers are rejected

+Read permissions are not enforceable:
+- Sharing a store = granting read access
+- Encryption adds a layer but doesn't solve revocation (once you have the key, you can read past data)
+- True revocation is impossible — you can't "unread" data

+Practical model:
+- Share store = grant read
+- Write access defined in manifest
+- Read-only nodes replicate and verify but can't contribute entries